decaporg/decap-cms/website/content/docs/custom-widgets.md

 weight: 20
 title: Creating Custom Widgets
 ---
 The NetlifyCMS exposes a `window.CMS` a global object that you can use to register custom widgets, previews, and editor plugins.
-The same object is also the default export if you import Netlify CMS as an npm module.
+The same object is also the default export if you import Decap CMS as an npm module.
 The available widget extension methods are:

 * **registerWidget:** registers a custom widget.
 * **registerEditorComponent:** adds a block component to the Markdown editor.